 Get Permission

-To build a good email list, it’s important to have their permission to send them email.
+To build a good email list, it’s important to have their permission to email them.
 Of course, the fact that they opt-in by signed up using your website form gives you permission to email them.
-However, if you use a double opt-in method, the connection with them is even stronger.
+However, the connection with them is even stronger if you use a double opt-in method.

 Getting someone to signup to receive email from you is often accomplished by offering them something of value, such as: